Concord Lawn Installation Services

 Establishment protocols vary by method:

-- Sod: Immediate deep watering, daily for 2 weeks, then reduce.
+- Sod: Immediate deep watering, daily for 2 weeks, then gradual reduction.

-- Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks.
-Fertilize 4-6 weeks post-installation with slow-release nitrogen.
+Fertilize 4-6 weeks post-installation, using slow-release nitrogen based on soil test.
 First mowing at 3-4 inches, cut to 2.5-3 inches, never remove more than 1/3 of blade height.
-Monitor for pests and diseases; consult UMass Extension Turf Program for diagnostics.
-Fall is optimal for installation (late August-September), while spring (mid-April-May) is also suitable.
+Monitor for root development, germination, and pest/disease issues.
+Fall is optimal for installation (late August-September), with spring (mid-April-May) also suitable.
 Transition to regular maintenance and develop sustainability plans for Concord’s climate extremes.

 What Neighborhoods Do We Serve Throughout Concord, MA?

-Concord’s neighborhoods present diverse installation challenges:
+Concord’s neighborhoods present diverse soil and environmental conditions:

-- Nashawtuc Hill: Mixed soils, steep slopes, HOA regulations, Zone II wellhead protection.
+- Nashawtuc Hill: Mixed soils, steep slopes, mature landscaping, HOA regulations.

 Concord Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards